-"Up Out of the Water" - Mat 3:13-17 & Acts 10:34-43 - Jan 12, 2011
+"Everyone Who Believes" - Mat 3:13-17 & Acts 10:34-43 - Jan 8, 2017

-Well, even though we're now on the second Sunday of 2011, it's still appropriate to celebrate a New Year with today's text from Matthew's gospel.
-It is appropriate because this text represents those that describe the start of Jesus' ministry, and so we start another year of recalling and proclaiming the meaning of his life, and death, and resurrection.
-Over the past couple of months we've looked at the start of Jesus' ministry, or at least the start of his life, in the gospels.
-We've reveled in the birth narratives from both Luke and Matthew.
-We've even looked at John's briefest of accounts.
-Mark doesn't include those details, but all of the gospel authors agree that the really definable start was at Jesus' baptism by John.
+Even though we're now on the second Sunday of 2017 we are still celebrating a New Year with today's text from Matthew's gospel.
+We can do this with some legitimacy since this text describes the 'official' beginning of Jesus' ministry; and with this reading we begin another year of recalling and proclaiming the meaning of his life, and death, and resurrection.
+Over the past couple of months we've looked at the start of Jesus' life in the gospels.
+We've fondly recalled the birth narratives from both Luke and Matthew and we've even looked at John's briefest of accounts.
+Mark, writer of the earliest gospel, doesn't include any of those details, but all the gospel authors agree that the really definable start of Jesus' actual ministry was at his baptism by John.
 Today we just heard Matthew's particular version, with Jesus receiving the power of the Holy Spirit and the affirmation from God as he came up out of the water of baptism.

-And today we also heard that the apostle Peter also shares that same understanding - that the message of salvation announced by Jesus began with his baptism by John.
-The scripture in Acts that we heard is a portion of a sermon Peter preached to a group of people.
+Today we also heard that the apostle Peter also shares that same understanding - namely that the message of salvation announced by Jesus began with his baptism by John.
+The scripture that we heard from the book of Acts is part of a sermon Peter preached to a group of people.
 This portion of that sermon gives a very concise summary of the life, death, and resurrection of Jesus, "beginning in Galilee after the baptism that John announced."
 Peter also goes on to provide a powerful understanding of the importance of Jesus, claiming that "all the prophets testify about him that everyone who believes in him receives forgiveness of sins through his name."

 Now when we hear that phrase, it just doesn't have a lot of impact, does it?
 As short as Peter's sermon is, we manage to tune out before the end.
-We've heard it all before, and so our eyes glaze over, our ears click shut, our mind wanders to wonder about lunch.
+We've heard it all before, and so our eyes glaze over, our ears click shut, our mind wanders to wonder about lunch after the Service.
 Perhaps in order for us to hear the completely shocking importance of Peter's message it might help to remember what comes before and what comes after.
 Our passage begins with "then Peter began to speak to them."
 The 'them' referred to is a large gathering of people, specifically the relatives and friends of Cornelius.
 But unless we understand just who Cornelius is, and who his relatives and friends were, the impact and importance of Peter's message is lost on us.

-If we back up a little bit in the text, we discover Cornelius - a Gentile, a devout Roman, a member of the Italian Guard in Caesarea.
+And so if we back up a little bit in the text, we discover Cornelius - a Gentile, a devout Roman, a member of the Italian Guard in Caesarea.
 Normally, devout Romans would pray to a collection of gods, and they would have a little family shrine at which they would do their praying, but we are told that Cornelius was constantly praying to God - that's "capital-G" God as we know God.
 Although Cornelius was not Jewish, an angel appeared to him - around 3:00 in the afternoon we are told - and in a divine moment instructed him to send men to Joppa to fetch a man named Simon (Peter).